bytebase/bytebase.com-old/content/blog/dev-sre-ops-devops-difference.md

 1. SRE no longer deals with physical equipment which is taken care of by the cloud services.
 1. Employs a more systematic approach to ensure service stability, such as building automation tools, and working with the development team together to develop [Service Level Objective (SLO)](https://en.wikipedia.org/wiki/Service-level_objective) / [Service Level Agreement (SLA)](https://en.wikipedia.org/wiki/Service-level_agreement) / [Service Level Indicator (SLI)](https://en.wikipedia.org/wiki/Service_level_indicator).
 This triplet serves as the contract between SREs and Developers to work towards a shared goal of providing a better service.
 1. Stronger engineering background.
 Some SREs possess quite strong engineering skills.
-For example, the author of the monitoring software Prometheus was an SRE at Google.
+For example, the creator of the monitoring software [Prometheus](https://prometheus.io/) was an SRE at Google.

 ![dev-sre-ops-intersection](/static/blog/dev-sre-ops-devops-difference/dev-sre-ops.webp)